Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Sub-asymptotic kinematics in detail

 A more compact expansion of $x_\text{ex}$ can be obtained in terms of a $1/Q^2$ instead of $1/W^2$ power series, and in terms of the light-cone virtuality $v^2_\text{ex} = k^2_\text{ex} + k_T^2$ instead of the virtuality $k^2_\text{ex}$.
 Indeed,

 where

-Note that Eq.~\eqref{eq:x_sol_ex_III} coincides with the expansion \eqref{eq:x_sol_I} discussed in the main text.
-It is now also clear that, as mentioned previously, $v^2_\text{ex}$ and therefore $k^2_\text{ex}$ only plays a role at $O(1/Q^4)$ or higher.
-Contrary to the ordinary virtuality $k^2$, the light-cone virtuality vanishes at small Bjorken $x_B$:
+Eq.~\eqref{eq:x_sol_ex_III} coincides with the expansion \eqref{eq:x_sol_I} discussed in the main text, and clearly shows that $v^2_\text{ex}$ and therefore $k^2_\text{ex}$ only play a role at $O(1/Q^4)$ or higher, as mentioned at the beginning of this Appendix.